 3. You need to set your boundaries.

 In today’s world, we’re always plugged in.
 And that’s why its so important to set boundaries and force ourselves to unplug.
 I live by myself, so I feel that it’s okay sometimes to check my email and do some work over the weekend if I need to (or even want to) because I’m not missing out on precious time with my family.
 If I had a family at home where the majority of my time spent with them is on the weekend, maybe I wouldn’t be okay with that.
 Maybe I would shut my computer off at 5pm on Friday and not look at it again until 9am Monday morning.
 And sometimes I even do that.
-If it’s a long week and my week is fried, I don’t do anything.
+If it’s a long week and my brain is fried, I don’t do anything.
 The weekends and evenings are the time to fill our cups back up.
 We get to let loose and not think and reset our minds so that on Monday morning we are refreshed and ready to go.
 So set your boundaries and stick to them.

 4. Having a “destressor” is key.